 PAT BORAN was born in Portlaoise in 1963 and has long since lived in Dublin.
 He has held a number of positions as Writer-in-Residence with public libraries/authorities and third level institutions in the city, as well as with the Western Education and Library Centre in Enniskillen, Co.
 Fermanagh.
 He is a former Programme Director of the Dublin Writers Festival, a former presenter of both The Enchanted Way and The Poetry Programme on RTÉ Radio 1, and continues to contribute to a number of programmes on the station, including the highly popular Sunday Miscellany.

 Since receiving the Patrick Kavanagh Award for Poetry in 1989 he has published six full-length collections of poetry.
 Those books are: The Unwound Clock (1990), Familiar Things (1993), The Shape of Water (1996), As the Hand, the Glove (2001), The Next Life (2012) and Waveforms: Bull Island Haiku (2015) which also includes a selection of the the author’s photographs.
 His New and Selected Poems, with an introduction by the late Dennis O'Driscoll, was published in 2005 and reissued by the Dedalus Press in 2007 since when editions have appeared in Italian, Hungarian and Macedonian translation.
-In 2017 Orange Crate published A Man Is Only As Good: A Pocket Selected Poems, updating and revising that earlier New and Selected in a pocket-sized format.
+A new selected poems, ‘o sussurro da corda/ the swoosh of the rope’ was published in Portuguese in 2018.
+In 2017 Orange Crate Books published A Man Is Only As Good: A Pocket Selected Poems, updating and revising his previous selected poems in a pocket-sized format.
+In March 2019 Dedalus Press publish his seventh full-length collection, Then Again.

 In addition to poetry he has published a collection of short stories, Strange Bedfellows (1991) and a short fiction title for children, All the Way from China (1999), a finalist for the Bisto Book of the Year Award.